 Shortly after you’re seated, a basket of chips and a bowl of salsa are delivered to your table.
 They’ll also be replenished faithfully because it’s a two-bowl minimum quality salsa.
 The salsa isn’t especially piquant, but it has a fresh and lively flavor.
 What bite it does have comes from jalapeños.
 The chips are relatively thin, but crispy and not in dire need of desalinization as many restaurant chips seem to be.

-The menu offers several combination platters including perhaps the most comprehensive combo platter of any New Mexican restaurant in the Duke City.
+15 April 2012: The menu offers several combination platters including perhaps the most comprehensive combo platter of any New Mexican restaurant in the Duke City.
 Picture if you will, a cheese enchilada, a chile relleno, a tamale, a taco, carne adovada and two sides.
 It’s a veritable family feast.
 Several items are notable, especially the tamale which has a pronounced corn masa flavor and an abundance of tender tendrils of shredded pork.
 The hard-shell taco (with your choice of shredded or ground beef) is also quite good, the beef far more prominent than lettuce and tomato.
-As for the heat promised on the menu, neither the red or green chile delivered (unless you’re used to getting your salsa from New York City.)
+As for the heat promised on the menu, neither the red or green chile delivers (unless you’re used to getting your salsa from New York City.)

 There will be critics and detractors who will denounce El Patron as a parody of its predecessor (El Bruno, which replaced the Garduño’s on Fourth Street faces the same criticisms), but mostly there will be contented guests who will return for generous portions of good food served in an inviting milieu by friendly attendants.